tpadilla10117/v2.0-tpadilla.com/NOTES.md

 Apple	iMac 27-inch	69 (27)	2560 x 1440 -->

+Library / Dependency Notes:

+    - CSS preprocessors: A scripting language that extends CSS by allowing developers to write code in one language and then compile it into CSS.

+    - Compilers: converts programmer's procedural language program (source code) into the machine language code (object code).
+This object code can be then saved and run later.

+    - Interpreter: Converts the procedural language one statement at a time into machine code just before it is executed.
+No object code is saved. e.g. standard version of BASIC

+    - SASS ('Syntactically Awesome Style Sheets'): an extension of CSS that enables you to use things like variables, nested rules, inline imports and more.
+It also helps to keep things organised and allows you to create style sheets faster.
+(Additional explanations at: https://www.creativebloq.com/web-design/what-is-sass-111517618 or see documentation at https://sass-lang.com/documentation)

 <!-- TODO: DEPLOY BUGS!!!: -->
     - Responvise design needs a revisit for some tablets